A Review of Canada’s Best Digital Wallets

 One of the main benefits of mobile payment technology has been the elimination of so much paper; no longer having to keep track of bank statements, bill payment stubs, and all of those receipts.
 Well, you can add your credit and debit cards to the list of things you no longer have to take with you.
 Digital wallets can store the cards that we keep in our physical wallets, and they do it while maintaining the highest security levels.

 What Is a Digital Wallet?

 A digital wallet is an app that stores payment information on your mobile phone so that you can make payments without the use of a credit or debit card.
-Digital wallets are available on both iOS and Android devices.
+These virtual wallets are available on both iOS and Android devices.
 Depending on which digital wallet you’re using, you can store the following information:

 - Credit cards